Moonlight-Panel/Moonlight/README.md

 > - Modular authentication system and a lot more!

 ### When will v2 release?

-Moonlight v2 will release in the following stages:
-> 1. Beta Releases (starting in April)
-> 2. Bug fixing of reported beta bugs
-> 3. Release of the first stable and fully supported version of Moonlight v2
-> 4. Implementing more features which can be downloaded and enabled if you want to do so
+> We are currently changing our application architecture from a completly server side blazor application to a wasm frontend and an asp.net api server as the backend.
+This change provides an REST api for developers wanting to integrate moonlight into parts of their applications and allows to scale moonlight horizontally.
+This will take some time to reach the state of the current v2 branch so please be patient :)

 > [!NOTE]
-> If you wish to see the current progress of the development of v2, have a look [here](https://github.com/orgs/Moonlight-Panel/projects/5/views/2).
+> If you wish to see the current progress of the development of v2, have a look [here](https://github.com/orgs/Moonlight-Panel/projects/7).

 ### Are there screenshots or demos of v2?